Rough ride: Rafael Nadal's injury record over the years

-As former World No 1 pulls out of the US Open due to a wrist problem, we look at the Spaniard’s injury record over the years...
+As former World No 1 pulls out of the upcoming US Open tournament due to a wrist problem, we take a look at the Spaniard’s long list of injuries over the years

 Right wrist injury (2014):